bjorn-ali-goransson/warzone2100/README.md

 * [x] highlight units by [stencil testing](https://learnopengl.com/Advanced-OpenGL/Stencil-testing)
 * [ ] replace flash 2D blobs on eg power plants with effects (if possible? or improve texture quality)
 * [ ] STOP scrolling when mouse is outside window!!!
+* [ ] STOP scrolling when mouse is on title bar!!!
 * [ ] mouse rotating inverts its origin when too close
-* [ ] make possible to have totally top-down camera pitch
+* [x] make possible to have totally top-down camera pitch
 * [ ] either redraw the positional square on the radar (to accurately convey the camera position) or pitch the actual map
 * [ ] what's the meaning of the big X cursor that appears on the sides of the screen?
 * [ ] acc / dec of tanks